Home / Mica Regulation

 What is MiCA crypto travel rule?

 The crypto travel rule under MiCA is the transfer of a similar rule from the traditional finance sector to transfers made in crypto.
-It entails that the information on every asset’s source and its beneficiary owner are transferred along with the transaction and must be stored on both sides of it.
+It entails that the information on every asset’s source and its beneficiary owner is transferred along with the transaction and must be stored on both sides of it.

 Get in touch with our MiCA experts